exastro-suite/exastro-it-automation-docs-dev/src/en/2.6/configuration/ansible/ansible_automation_platform.rst

 .. warning::
  | Preparing and using users other than the awx user to change SCM management path (/var/lib/awx/projects) permissions is not within the scope of Red Hat support.

 | The Linux user needs to be registered to the ITA System.
-See :ref:`ansible_common_ansible_automation_controller_hosts` for more information.

 Ansible Automation Platform Git user preparation